(10) Practical training.

 (12) Reporting while on optional practical training.

 (i) General.
-An F–1 student who is authorized by USCIS to engage in optional practical training (OPT) employment is required to report any change of name or address, or interruption of such employment to the DSO for the duration of the optional practical training.
-A DSO who recommends a student for OPT is responsible for updating the student's record to reflect these reported changes for the duration of the time that training is authorized.
+An F-1 student who is granted employment authorization by USCIS to engage in optional practical training is required to report any change of name or address, or interruption of such employment to the DSO for the duration of the optional practical training.
+A DSO who recommends a student for OPT is responsible for updating the student’s record to reflect these reported changes for the duration of the time that training is authorized.

 (A) Within 10 days of the change, the student must report to the student’s DSO a change of legal name, residential or mailing address, employer name, employer address, and/or loss of employment.

-(B) The student must make a validation report to the DSO every six months starting from the date the extension begins and ending when the student's F–1 status ends, the student changes educational levels at the same school, or the student transfers to another school or program, or the 17-month OPT extension ends, whichever is first.
-The validation is a confirmation that the student's information in SEVIS for the items in listed in paragraph (f)(12)(ii)(A) of this section is current and accurate.
-This report is due to the student's DSO within 10 business days of each reporting date.
+(B) The student must complete a validation report, confirming that the information required by paragraph (f)(12)(ii)(A) of this section has not changed, every six months.
+The requirement for validation reporting starts on the date the 24-month OPT extension begins and ends when the student’s F-1 status expires or the 24-month OPT extension concludes, whichever is first.
+The validation report is due to the student’s DSO within 10 business days of each reporting date.

 (13) Temporary absence from the United States of F-1 student granted employment authorization.